dernorberto/confluenceDumpWithPython/README.md

 [ ] Create a page layout to display TOC + articles.
 [x] Copy `styles/site.css` into `output/styles/` if not present.

+## Issues

+* It does not like very long attachment files, you'll need to rename them before the dump.
+* Pages previously migrated from Confluence Server might have issues with old emoticons.
+The best is to convert the pages to the New Editor, which will replace the missing emoticons.

 ## Version History

 * 1.3